Okrug: Republic of Serbia

-Former usage
+Former and current usage

 Bulgaria

 In Bulgaria, okrags are the abolished primary unit of the administrative division and implied "districts" or "counties".
 They existed in the postwar Bulgaria between 1946 and 1987 and corresponded approximately to today's oblasts.

 Poland

 As historical administrative subdivisions of Poland, okręgi existed in the later part of the Congress Poland period, from 1842, when the name was applied to the former powiats (the name powiat being transferred to the former obwody).
 See: subdivisions of Congress Poland.

 Okręgi were also created temporarily from 1945 to 1946, in the areas annexed to Poland from Germany as a result of the Soviet military advance.
 An okręg was then subdivided into obwody.
 These okręgi were later replaced by voivodeships, and the obwody by powiats.

 Russia

 Imperial Russia

 Okrugs were one of the several types of administrative division for oblasts and selected governorates in Imperial Russia.
 Until the 1920s, okrugs were administrative districts in Cossack hosts such as the Don Cossacks.